 These four points of view of free view and criteria to decide free view are just examples of how differently free will can be looked at and how different the criteria can be.
-Other people may have other points of view and criteria.
+Other people may even have other points of view and criteria.
 Evidently, therefore, free will has several different meanings and criteria.
 The answer to the questions about this term, such as “Does free will exist?” certainly depends on which meaning of “free will” and what criterion for “being free” are being used.

 Because people use the term free will differently for a long time, it is unlikely that any meaning can be claimed to be the correct meaning of the term and will be accepted universally.
 Every meaning just reflects one aspect of free will, which has many aspects, and is equally correct.
 Thus, it depends on one’s intention what aspect of free will that one intends to discuss, and it should be clarified in the discussion to avoid confusion.
 In this theory, the discussion about “free will” will be about “free will” in the fourth sense (FW4): whether the process of making a decision is interfered with or not.

 12.2.
-The process of making a decision; natural will and unnatural will
+The process of making a decision

 When we decide to do something, we consider many factors, both consciously and unconsciously, before we arrive at our decision.
 These factors can affect our decision in many ways, such as restrict, coerce, or attract our decision.
 Usually, several of them interact in our minds before the decision is finalized.
 These affecting factors are as follows: